fairscape/fairscape-cli/docs/commands/schema.md

 ## Overview

-The `schema` command group provides operations for creating, modifying, and working with data schemas.
+The `schema` command group provides operations for creating, modifying, working with data schemas, and validating data against schemas.
 Schemas describe the structure and constraints of datasets, enabling validation and improved interoperability.

 ```bash
 fairscape-cli schema [COMMAND] [OPTIONS]